 There are a number of crucible-specific changes coming as well.

-March 27th will also bring Mayhem to the weekly playlist, along with quitter penalties and greater repeat map protection.
+March 27th will also bring Mayhem and Rumble to the weekly playlist, along with quitter penalties and greater repeat map protection.
+Rumble will be a return to the “golden age of video games” with no points for assists, and an 8v8 player count.

 Personally, I can’t wait for the repeat map protection.
 After running around Distant Shore for the fifth time in a row, I start to lose my mind.

-Private matches and the new ranked mode will arrive in May alongside the start of Season 3.
+A couple of the most requested features, private matches and a ranked mode, will arrive in May alongside the start of Season 3.

 If you were waiting for the Iron Banner to have some objectives worth grinding for, now may be a good time to jump in.
 With the introduction of ornaments and the ability to buy weapons directly from Saladin, there is plenty to keep players busy for a week.
 Or perhaps even a full season if you’re a casual player.